 4. WHAT PERSONAL DATA DO WE PROCESS?

-The following types of personal data are processed by us:
+Furthermore, for example the following types of personal data are processed by us:

 - Job data